โš›๏ธ

 Centripetal Force

-The net force that keeps an object moving in a circle, directed toward the center.
+The net inward force required to keep an object moving along a circular path, directed toward the centre of the circle, equal to $mv^2/r$ where.

 Prerequisites: